Making a DIY circular LED matrix

 Introduction

 flo-bit is a sucker for anything made with controllable RGB LEDs and he can be very convincing when he’s passionate (and what could possibly worth more passion than individually controllable RGB LEDs?).
-So we basically just put a bunch of LEDs into that frame and made a pixel art mirror that in the end looked like this:

 This blog post is both the story of how we made it, as well as a how-to guide if you wanna make your own.